Lacey-Jo Marsland

 And I think there's a lot of value on any side of that relationship and whether it's reverse mentoring or for your standard mentoring from somebody more senior.

-In terms of what makes a good mentor; for me, I think it's been really valuable to utilise connections and especially in this post COVID world, where a lot of things are virtual and it is a lot harder to network.
+In terms of what makes a good mentor; for me, it's been really valuable to utilise mentoring connections and especially in this post COVID world, where a lot of things are virtual, and it is harder to network.

-So for example, I was mentoring a university student who was looking for a year in industry placement in systems engineering and I happen to know a systems engineer and in a different company to where this student was applying.
-So I said let’s have a chat and she ended up getting the placement which was great and obviously the networking side of things really helped because she's not studying systems engineering, she's not studying engineering at all in fact, but she was able to understand what the job involved and therefore that led to a successful interview.
+I was mentoring a university student who was looking for a year in industry placement in systems engineering and I happen to know a systems engineer who is involved in early careers recruitment.
+I introduced the two of them to help my mentee prepare for her interview and she ended up getting the placement which was great; the networking was key, because she's not studying systems engineering, but she was able to understand what the job involved and therefore that led to a successful interview.